FleshMobProductions/PasteMyst-JS/README.md

 const languageOptions = pastemystJs.getLanguageOptions();
 ```

 A valid discord/highlight.js language identifier can also be converted to a valid PasteMyst language option, if one is available.
-If no matching langauges was found, the result will default to '**autodetect**'.
+If no matching language was found, the result will default to '**autodetect**'.
 ```js
 const pasteMystLanguageMd = pastemystJs.discordToPasteMystLanguage('md');
 console.log(pasteMystLanguageMd); // 'markdown'